Exploring the Best ClickLearn Alternatives?

 • Contextual guidance via UI and UX cues like hotspots, tooltips, and beacons.

-• Interactive walkthroughs and onboarding flows users can navigate at their convenience.
+• Interactive walkthroughs and onboarding flows that users can navigate at their convenience.

 • A self-help library where users can search through articles, pre-recorded demos, video explainers, product release notes, etc.